Edhet/rust-prog/README.md

 Reads input from user and stores it in a .txt on the executing folder.

-## guessing_game.rs

-A number between 1 and 10 is generated randomly, you have to guess it.
-Part of rust's official tutorial.

 ## hangman.rs

 Simple hangman game with hardcoded words.